abhi0395/desi-dr1-civ/README.md

 Citation
 --------

 The catalog construction and data details can be found in [Anand et al. 2025](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/abstract).
 Please cite the paper if you use this catalog in your research.
 The BibTeX entry for the paper can be found [here](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/exportcitation).
+Additionally, please cite [Anand et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504...65A/exportcitation), which first developed this algorithm.

 The **codebase** used to build this catalog can be found here: [qsoabsfind](https://github.com/abhi0395/qsoabsfind).

-If you use this catalog, please also cite the codebase via Zenodo: [zenodo.org/records/15685771](https://zenodo.org/records/15685771) and the associated paper at [Anand et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504...65A/exportcitation).
+Please also cite the codebase via Zenodo: [zenodo.org/records/15685771](https://zenodo.org/records/15685771).

 DESI DR1 Data Availability